nih-niddk-mbs/StochasticGene.jl/test/fullstack/README.md

 - `mh_fast`: MH with the fast likelihood stack.
 - `nuts_forwarddiff`: NUTS with `gradient = :ForwardDiff`.
-- `nuts_finite`: NUTS with central finite-difference gradients.
+- `nuts_finite`: NUTS with central finite-difference gradients; this is the production default for NUTS.
 - `nuts_zygote`: NUTS with `gradient = :Zygote`.
 - `advi_zygote`: ADVI with `gradient = :Zygote`.
 - `advi_forwarddiff`: ADVI with `gradient = :ForwardDiff`.